MasLiang/AutoClock/README.md

          module_2();
        };

-In this example, "clk_src" is connected to clock pin.
+In this example, "clk_src" is connected to ap_clock.
 Since the frequency of "clk1" is 1/2 of "clk_src", the BUFGCE_DIV is used to generate it.
 For "clk2", PLL is used.

-#### rst_sync
+2. rst_sync
 Reset for each clock domain will be generated automatically.

-#### output file:
-- Wrapper of PLL if PLL is used
-- Wrapper of MMCM if MMCM is used
-- CRG module

-### generate CDC circuit automatically according to INTERFACE type. (done)
+### generate CDC circuit automatically according to INTERFACE type.

-#### insert CDC circuits between different clock domain
+1. Insert CDC circuits between different clock domain.
 The CDC circuit selection depends on the INTERFACE type.

 - FIFO interface: async-fifo
 - BRAM interface: async-bram